 Often Tabouli salad doesn’t include cucumber, tomatoes, olives, and cheese, but it’s my favorite way to serve it.
 Give it a try!
 I’d love to hear what you think.

-For a feast, I love serve this with Grilled Shrimp or Grilled Lamb Chops (or Roasted Lamb Chops in the fall and winter) and some of my other favorite Mediterranean recipes like homemade pita bread with Tzatziki and White Bean Hummus!
+For a feast, I love serve this with Grilled Shrimp or Grilled Lamb Chops (or Roasted Lamb Chops in the fall and winter) and some of my other favorite Mediterranean recipes like this pita bread recipe served with Tzatziki and White Bean Hummus!

 Tabouli Salad with Cucumber, Tomato, Feta, and Olives